hermanjohn2/poncey/README.md

 poncey your-project-title
 ```

-Make a selection in the CLI and then follow the instructions to begin customizing your new project.
+Make a selection in the CLI and follow the instructions written in the CLI.

 ## License